 It is proposed that secondary places will merely be funded from "financial contributions secondary school provision" to meet the needs generated by the development (PfE, not acceptable and will only provide a short term solution.
-The Elton High School in V oversubscribed by 175 places in 2021 and the furthest distance offered from the school //3 of a mile Distribution of places in Bury secondary schools for September 2021.
-If that the Walshaw site will yield an additional 175 secondary age pupils, a more perma an additional secondary school in the locality as well as the proposed secondary school area as they move through the education system.
+The Elton High School in voversubscribed by 175 places in 2021 and the furthest distance offered from the school of a mile Distribution of places in Bury secondary schools for September 2021.
+It that the Walshaw site will yield an additional 175 secondary age pupils, a more permanant additional secondary school in the locality as well as the proposed secondary school.